 Darius Barnes, a native of Baltimore, began training at various schools in Maryland.
 He attended the Baltimore School for the Arts, until his acceptance to the School of American Ballet in 2004, where he received the Rudolf Nureyev & the Estelle Dennis Scholarships.
 During his formal training, he also studied at prestigious schools such as the Kirov Ballet Academy, Chautauqua Institute, Pacific Northwest Ballet & the American Ballet Theatre.
 In 2007, he was offered an apprenticeship with the New York City Ballet & was invited to join the corps de ballet in 2008.
 In 2010, he joined the Suzanne Farrell Ballet & was invited to be an artist with the Dance Theatre of Harlem in 2014.

-As an actor, Darius made his Broadway & Principal debut in the Tony Award-winning musical, Memphis.
-On Broadway, he's also been seen in Spider-Man: Turn off the Dark and Rodgers + Hammerstein’s Cinderella.
-Most recently made his Off-Broadway debut in The New Group's revival of Sweet Charity, directed by Leigh Silverman, choreographed by Joshua Bergasse & starring Sutton Foster.
-He made his regional theater debut in The Guthrie Theatre's A Midsummer Night’s Dream, directed by Joe Dowling & David Bolger.
+As an actor, Darius is currently in Roundabout Theater Company’s Broadway revival of Kiss Me Kate, starring Will Chase & Kelli O’Hara.
+He made his Broadway & Principal debut in the Tony Award-winning musical, Memphis.
+On Broadway, he's also been seen in Charlie and the Chocolate Factory, Spider-Man: Turn off the Dark & Rodgers + Hammerstein’s Cinderella.
+Most recently, he appeared in The Sting (world premiere, Papermill Playhouse) starring Harry Connick Jr & How To Succeed In Business.. at the Kennedy Center.
+He made his Off-Broadway debut in The New Group's revival of Sweet Charity, directed by Leigh Silverman, choreographed by Joshua Bergasse & starring Sutton Foster.
+He made his regional theater debut in The Guthrie’s A Midsummer Night’s Dream, directed by Joe Dowling & David Bolger.
 His other theater credits include: the 1st National tours of Rodgers + Hammerstein's Cinderella & Memphis; Cabin in the Sky (New York City Center's Encores!), La Cage aux Folles (Goodspeed Opera House), My Paris (Long Wharf Theater), Pirates of Penzance (Barrington Stage), the Radio City Christmas Spectacular (Radio City Music Hall) and readings & workshops of new works such as: Anastasia the Musical, Hazel: A New Musical Maid in America, Souzatska & Superfly.

-As a choreographer, he was asked to participate in the 2007, 08, & 09 spring & summer sessions of the New York Choreographic Institute.
+As a choreographer, he was asked to participate in the 2007, 2008, & 2009 spring & summer sessions of the New York Choreographic Institute.
 For the Institute’s 10th anniversary celebration in 2010, he was asked to create a work on the New York City Ballet for the occasion.